joannacastano/documentation-repo-case-study/Documentation.md

 [x] **Automation with Jenkins CI/CD:** Investigate the automation capabilities through the implementation of Jenkins CI/CD solutions, which optimize the deployment workflow.

-[x] **Logging and Monitoring:** Operationalize logging and monitoring solutions utilizing Splunk, Prometheus, and Grafana, to ensure that the database and web application operate constantly.
+[x] **Logging and Monitoring:** Operationalize logging and monitoring solutions utilizing Splunk and Prometheus, to ensure that the database and web application operate constantly.

 [x] **Ops Simulation:** Deliberately introduce errors to the system to replicate operational accidents and routine maintenance scenarios.